Chemotherapy has many common side effects.

 Most side effects occur during treatment and begin to go away shortly after treatment ends.
 Others can last for months or even years.

-How common and how severe the side effects are depend on the type of chemotherapy.
+How common and how severe the side effects are depend on the chemotherapy drugs used.

-It may be helpful to download and print Susan G. Komen®'s Questions to Ask Your Doctor card on chemotherapy and side effects and take it with you to your next doctor appointment.
+It may be helpful to download and print Susan G. Komen®'s Questions to Ask Your Doctor About Chemotherapy and Side Effects resource and take it with you to your next doctor appointment.
 There’s plenty of space to write down the answers to these questions, which you can refer to later.

-You can also download other Questions to Ask Your Doctor cards on many different breast cancer topics.
-These cards are a nice tool for people recently diagnosed with breast cancer, who may be too overwhelmed to know where to begin to gather information.
+There are other Questions to Ask Your Doctor resources on many different breast cancer topics you may wish to download.
+They are a nice tool for people recently diagnosed with breast cancer, who may be too overwhelmed to know where to begin to gather information.

 Learn about short-term side effects of chemotherapy.